th7mo/th7mo.com/stalwart.md

 ### Gmail (mobile)

-1. In the first screen `Add your email address` enter your email address.
+1. In the first screen `Add your email address` enter the email address.
 2. When choosing which type of account this is, choose `Personal (IMAP)`.
-3. Enter your password.
+3. Enter the password.
 4. For `Incoming server settings`, adjust the `Server` from `th7mo.com` to `mail.th7mo.com`.
-5. Also change your `Username` that defaults to your email address, to only the prefix.
+5. Also change the `Username` that defaults to the email address, to only the prefix.
-   For example: when your email is `thimo@th7mo.com`, make your `Username` only `thimo` (without the domain name).
+   For example: when the email is `thimo@th7mo.com`, make the `Username` only `thimo` (without the domain name).
 6. Apply step 5 again for `Outgoing server settings`.
-7. Now your account is set up, you can choose to full in a `Account name` and `Your name` (optional).
+7. Now the account is set up, a `Account name` and `Your name` can be chosen (optional).

 ### Manual setup